 Travel restrictions into the county have been removed, however all nonresidents must observe a 14 days self-quarantine, or for the duration of their visit if it is for less than 14 days.
 Be prepared to bring your own supplies and groceries to sustain the 14-day quarantine.

 As of May 4, the curfew and 14-day isolation supplemental orders have been terminated.
 All lodging will reopen beginning Friday, May 8 at 5 pm.
 Please bring as much food, drink and supplies with you as possible.
 This will lessen the impact on their groceries and other stores that have been and are still experiencing shortages.
 Also, please help to mitigate any spread in their community by practicing proper social distancing, hand washing, hand sanitizing, and the use of protective face coverings as you enjoy our county and trails.
 The small businesses that have been closed are eager to welcome you!

-Jackson County will update its Declaration of a State of Emergency this week to lift the ban currently in place on lodging rentals of less than 30 days, commissioners decided during their meeting this evening.
-However, the order will contain strong guidance regarding social distancing, mask wearing
+Jackson County updated its Declaration of a State of Emergency to lift the ban currently in place on lodging rentals of less than 30 days, but added strong guidance regarding social distancing and mask wearing.

 On May 15, retail establishments, hotels, and campgrounds may re-open at 50 percent capacity while following strict cleaning and social distancing procedures.
 Several outdoor activities in Cherokee will open to the general public the same day including the Fire Mountain Trails, Cherokee Skate Park, and the Oconaluftee Island Park.
 Cherokee Enterprise Waters will open that day as well for fishing for people not enrolled with the EBCI.
 Fishing permits may be purchased on-line at www.fishcherokee.com or from a local fishing permit vendor.